Stuartlab-UCSC/hexmap-view/docs/query/layoutList.rst

 data-type: json

-This API retrieves all of the attribute IDs for a map.
+This API retrieves all of the layout IDs for a map.

 Example URL
 -----------